MicrosoftDocs/dynamics-365-fraud-protection/content/configure-user-access.md

 ### Roles

+- **Product admin** - This top-level administrative account has full access to your Fraud Protection instance and all the environments in the hierarchy.
-- **AllAreas_Admin** – This high-level administrative account has full access to Fraud Protection.
+- **AllAreas_Admin** – This high-level administrative account has full access to an environment and it's child environments in Fraud Protection.
-- **AllAreasEditor** – A user in this role is a power user who can view all areas and has permissions to use key Fraud Protection tools.
+- **AllAreasEditor** – A user in this role is a power user who can view all areas and has permissions to use key Fraud Protection tools in an environment and its child environments, but this role doesn't give access to make user role assignments.
-- **AllAreasViewer** – A user in this role can view all areas of Fraud Protection and learn from the data, but can't do uploads or change settings.
+- **AllAreasViewer** – A user in this role can view all areas of Fraud Protection and learn from the data, but can't do uploads or change settings in an environment and its child environments.
 - **SupportAgent** – This role provides tailored access to Fraud Protection for support agents who work with your customers.
 A user in this role can view and work in the support tool, view the ontology, and assign customers to safe lists or block lists.
 - **FraudEngineer** – This role provides tailored access for fraud analysts and engineers in your organization who work with Fraud Protection.
 A user in this role has similar access to a user in the **AllAreasEditor** role.
-This user can access the data engineering information but doesn't have access to some configuration options.
+This user can access the data engineering information but doesn't have access to some configuration options in an environment and its child environment.
-- **Risk_API** – This role provides access to the API but not to the user-facing tool.
+- **Risk_API** – This role provides access to the API for an environment and its child environments, but not to the user-facing tool.
-- **ManualReviewFraudManager**, **ManualReviewSeniorAnalyst**, **ManualReviewAnalyst** – These roles are used only internally and don't grant any user permissions in the Fraud Protection portal.
+- **ManualReviewFraudManager**, **ManualReviewSeniorAnalyst**, **ManualReviewAnalyst** – These roles are used only internally and don't grant any user permissions in the Fraud Protection portal in an environment and its child environments.

 ### Permissions

 The following table shows the specific read/write permissions that users will have on each page in the Fraud Protection portal, depending on their roles.

+In addition to the sections listed in the table below, the **Product admin** also has read/write permissions on the **Admin settings** page, including the **Configuration**, **Search**, **Billing**, and **Subscription** tabs.

 <table>
     <thead>